-When the bag deploys, it opens the seam between the front and side of the seat's trim cover.
-Each bag deploys independently, that is a left side impact deploys the left bag only and a right-side impact deploys only the right bag.
+When the air bag deploys, it opens the seam between the front and side of the seat's trim cover.
+Each air bag deploys independently; a left side impact deploys the left air bag only and a right-side impact deploys the right air bag only.

-Supplemental Side Airbag Inflatable Curtain (SABIC)
+Supplemental Side Air Bag Inflatable Curtain (SABIC)

-SABIC airbags offer side-impact and vehicle rollover protection to front and rear seat outboard occupants in addition to that provided by the body structure.
-Each airbag features inflated chambers placed adjacent to the head of each outboard occupant that reduce the potential for side-impact head injuries.
-The SABIC airbags deploy downward, covering both windows on the impact side.
+SABIC air bags may offer side-impact and vehicle rollover protection to front and rear seat outboard occupants in addition to that provided by the body structure.
+Each air bag features inflated chambers placed adjacent to the head of each outboard occupant that reduce the potential for side-impact head injuries.
+The SABIC air bags deploy downward, covering both windows on the impact side.

-Side Curtain Airbag Label Location
+Side Curtain Air Bag Label Location

-- Should a vehicle rollover occur, the pretensioners and/or SABIC curtains on both sides of the vehicle may deploy. - Airbag covers may not be obvious in the interior trim; but they will open during airbag deployment.
+- Should a vehicle rollover occur, the pretensioners and/or SAB and SABIC curtains on both sides of the vehicle may deploy. - Air Bag covers may not be obvious in the interior trim, but they will open during air bag deployment.